SarangChougs/comprehension-of-technical-illustrations-by-VLMs/README.md

-# comprehension-of-technical-illustrations-by-VLMs
-Repository for research project "Comprehension of Technical Illustrations by VLMs"
 # 🧠 Evaluating the Comprehension of Technical Illustrations by Visual Language Models

 This project introduces **TICQA** (Technical Illustration Comprehension Question Answering), a novel dataset designed to evaluate the ability of Vision-Language Models (VLMs) to understand **technical illustrations**.
 The study also benchmarks nine VLMs across three visual reasoning tasks and provides a detailed empirical analysis.